Wednesday, July 9, 2025

 Saturday, January 18, 2025

-Fighting Man (Classis: FIghter)
+Fighting Man (Classis: Fighter)

 Writing this quickly for the pseudo-real system that exists in my head—apologies if my next few class posts are incomprehensible for your preferred elf-game.
 Generic setting dress (for now) to get a handle on what my design philosophies are.